 Penn isn’t the only poultry executive charged.
 The Justice Department’s widespread antitrust investigation has also resulted in charges against executives from including Tyson Foods, Claxton Poultry Farms, Perdue Farms and Koch Foods.

 Since Penn’s departure earlier this fall, the company agreed in October to a plea deal with the Department of Justice.
 The agreement calls for the company to pay a fine of $110.5 million.
-The court must still approve the settlement.
+A federal judge later approved the settlement.

 In a prepared statement, CEO Fabio Sandri said, “We are encouraged that today’s agreement concludes the Antitrust Division’s investigation into Pilgrim’s, providing certainty regarding this matter to our team members, suppliers, customers and shareholders.”

 In $110.5 million criminal price-fixing suit was not the end of the company’s problems.
 In January 2021, the company paid $75 million to settle a lawsuit brought by chicken buyers hurt by the price fixing scheme.
 Large chicken buyers like Chik-fil-A and grocery chains brought the claims.

 Pilgrim Pride’s parent, JBS, has also recently settled claims that it fixed pork prices.
 In December the company agreed to pay $24.5 million and cooperate in similar cases brought against Tyson and Hormel Foods.

 Price fixing claims have been seen throughout the food industry.
 We are currently investigating cases involving cattle prices.